Good Beer Gas II: Nitro Beer Thrives

 The brewery already has a cream stout and a Belgian-inspired sour stout in their bottle lineup, but this one is available on draught only.
 When poured, it has that familiar cascading effect, where the bubbles seem to drop towards the bottom of the glass while a creamy white head forms on top—the kind of look that has become the global signature of a certain well-known Irish brewery.

-It was a smart move for the Boston Beer Co., releasing a nitrogenized beer into cities where stouts are consumed en masse and every St. Patrick’s Day is marked with large celebrations.
+It was a smart move for the Boston Beer Co., releasing a nitrogenated beer into cities where stouts are consumed en masse and every St. Patrick’s Day is marked with large celebrations.
 But the appeal of nitro beers is spreading well beyond the Irish-American community.

 While America’s craft brewers continue to focus on the ever-popular India pale ale, increasingly dabble in sour styles, and churn out an endless release of lagers and ales with exciting and exotic ingredients, there remains strong consumer demand for roasty and balanced beers.
-Brewers have taken notice and are releasing porters and stouts, often offering them nitrogenized.
+Brewers have taken notice and are releasing porters and stouts, often offering them nitrogenated.

 Who’s Brewing Nitro Beer?

-As discussed in “Good Beer Gas: Nitro Beers Explained,” a typical nitrogenized beer contains about 70 percent nitrogen and 30 percent carbon dioxide.
+As discussed in “Good Beer Gas: Nitro Beers Explained,” a typical nitrogenated beer contains about 70 percent nitrogen and 30 percent carbon dioxide.
 This lends a creamy texture to the head and creates that famous “reverse waterfall” of bubbles after pouring.
 While it is not uncommon to see more hop-forward beers on nitro taps, most brewers will tend towards maltier and sweeter offerings, because pouring from a nitro tap often strips many of the lupulin flavors and aromas that are so desired in hoppy styles.